RHODE ISLAND and CONNECTICUT

 Also in Watch Hill, the country's second oldest carousel!

 We're in lovely Old Black Point, Connecticut now.
-This is my cousin Carol and husband
+This house was my cousin Carol's, and her late husband

-Bill's summer retreat.
-They come here each year to avoid the oppressive heat and
+Bill's, summer retreat.
+They stayed here a good many Augusts & Septembers, mostly to avoid the oppressive

-way to fully appreciate the sights around Old Black Point.
+A very good way to enjoy the sights around Old Black Point...

-In nearby Niantic we visited the most incredible used book store, the Book Barn.
-This
+In nearby Niantic we visited a most incredible used book store, the Book Barn.
+This is

 with volumes from floor to ceiling.
 Kolleen thought she'd died and gone to book heaven!!